Field Sobriety Tests: Divided Attention

 is successfully challenged.

-is easily accomplished by those who are sober, but there are other reasons
+This test is easily accomplished by those who are sober, but there are

-besides alcohol impairment which may cause a person to fail this test.
+other reasons besides alcohol impairment which may cause a person to fail

-The law enforcement officer who pulled you over will ask the drier to
+this test.
+The law enforcement officer who pulled you over will ask the

-walk along an imaginary line, heel-to-toe.
-What constitutes this being
+drier to walk along an imaginary line, heel-to-toe.
+What constitutes this

-a divided attention test is the fact that they also must count out loud
+being a divided attention test is the fact that they also must count out

-at the same time.
-If they cannot keep their balance or lose count, the
+loud at the same time.
+If they cannot keep their balance or lose count,

 attention test is the one-leg stand.
 The driver suspected of